cuga-rajal/supercar_plus/README.md

 To see complete lists of changes for each version, please see the file Supercar_Plus_Versions_Credits.txt.

-Sit Scripts Update, December 23, 2025
+_Sit Scripts Update, v2.1, December 23, 2025_

+Sit scripts in the Supercar package are general purpose sit scripts distributed for convenience, they are not limited to use with vehicles.

-Sit scripts added a sitter touch menu to adjust position in summer 2025 as part of the Supercar 2.1.1 package.
+In summer 2025 sit scripts added a sitter touch menu to adjust position as part of the Supercar 2.1.1 package.

-December 2025 the sit scripts added a feature to remember sitter adjustments and to automatically reapply them on future sits by the same avatar.
+December 2025 the sit scripts added a feature to remember per-avatar sit adjustments and to automatically reapply them on future sits by the same avatar.

-Supercar Auto-Park Update, December 27, 2025
+_Supercar Auto-Park Update, v2.6, December 27, 2025_

 The auto-park script received an important bug fix.
-If you are using an earlier version please update to the latest as older versions could cause problems.
+If you are using an earlier version please update to the latest version.
-Auto-park is one of the features that split off from the main script recently to reduce memory usage, and this update irons out some things.

 -----